AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 optimize to bitwise copies if clone operations are not user-defined.

-Calls to 'Clone are statically resolved when used on definite views, and dynamcially resolved on 'Class wide type.
+Calls to 'Clone are statically resolved when used on definite views, and dynamically resolved on 'Class wide type.
 This is arguably a departure from the "all calls are dispatching" requirement from other aspects of the OOP design, but is required to allow partial copies of objects which are done today in various places Ada.